sahil7303/sahil7303/README.md

 <!--Intro start-->
 - 🌱 As a _nature enthusiast_, I find solace and inspiration in the natural world.
-My passion for music enriches my life, while the written word transports me to other realms.
-I am an ardent traveler, eager to explore the globe, and I am captivated by the mysteries of the cosmos.
+My passion for _music_ enriches my life, while the written word transports me to other realms.
+I am an _ardent traveler_, eager to explore the globe, and I am captivated by the _mysteries of the cosmos_.

 - 🔭 I am an **Enthusiastic Programmer**.
 I’m currently working on **ReactJS, NextJS, Nodejs, MongoDB**